District Heating Knowledge Platform

 The District Heating Knowledge Platform was developed in the frame of the LowTEMP project, where 19 project partners from nine Baltic Sea Region (BSR) countries make district heating (DH) more sustainable by integrating low temperature district heating (LTDH) solutions in energy supply systems.

-The DH Knowledge Platform includes an overview on the current status of smart energy supply systems and the use of renewables in the BSR.
-It demonstrates essential information and data to provide actors responsible for energy supply systems in the BSR with basic knowledge that allows an insight into the necessity of future sustainable DH concepts.
-Like this, they can support the process of integrating LTDH in the existing heating supply systems.
+The DH Knowledge Platform makes available a data repository on DH in BSR countries and a set of ICT tools to provide actors responsible for energy supply systems with basic knowledge that allows an insight into the necessity of future sustainable DH concepts.